pippinbarr/cart253/topics/events/time-events.md

 That is, it's a function that takes *two arguments*:

-- `eventHandlerFunction` is the name of the function that should be called *when the event happens* - that is, when the timer goes off
+- `eventHandlerFunction` is the name of the function that should be called *when the event happens* - that is, when the timer goes off (notice we do *not* include the parentheses after this function name - we don't want to call it *immediately*)
 - `delayInMilliseconds` is how long to wait, in *milliseconds*, before calling the `eventHandlerFunction`

-## Changing the light once
+### Changing the light once

 With `setTimeout()` we can make our light change from green to red after a while!

 Where should we put our `setTimeout()`?
 Well we *shouldn't* put it in `draw()` because that would be like setting a new timer every frame.
 Like, we would be setting 30 timers every second and then they'd all go off one after the other!
 Not how a traffic light works.

-Really we only want to start the timer *once*, and for that we should use `setup()`.
+Really we only want to start the timer *once*, and for that we should call it in `setup()` (or plausibly in a `mousePressed()` or just somewhere else we can start it one time only).

 ```javascript
 /**